Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 an empty `<applicationAttributes>` element in an `<iq type="get">` stanza to the Legal Component of the Broker.
 The Broker responds with an `<idApplicationAttributes>` element containing relevant attributes and required properties for peer review.
-The `reuqired` attribute of the <idApplicationAttributes>` element lets the client know if the Broker accepts peer-review as a valid method of validation of the applcation.
+The `reuqired` attribute of the `<idApplicationAttributes>` element lets the client know if the Broker accepts peer-review as a valid method of validation of the applcation.
 If so, the `nrReviewers` attribute specifies the number of reviewers that must validate the contents of the application before the Broker validates the application.
 The `nrPhotos` attribute tells the client the minimum number of photos that need to be provided in the application for it to participate in peer review.
 The `iso3166` attribute informs the client is all country code reference must adhere to ISO-3166.
+The `reivewTimeout` attribute specifies the time the client has from receiving an identity review document, to sign and add it as an attachment to the recently approved application.
 The `<idApplicationAttributes>` element may also contain a sequence of `<required/>` elements, that list the names of required properties that must be included in the identity application, for it to be considered for peer-review.